jzaplet/cookie-bar/README.md

 cookies without visitor accept the "cookie using". **This CookieBar is sufficient basic solution**.
 This CookieBar can load marketing scripts only if visitor accept the "cookie using".

-2. **Benefit:** If anybody click on "Read more" button it collect data about your cookie-names (NOT values) and our website (http://cookies.wakers.cz) show the "cookie conditions" based on this.
+2. **Benefit:** If anybody click on "Read more" button it collect data about cookie-names (NOT values) and our website (http://cookies.wakers.cz) show the "cookie conditions" based on this.
 If we get unknown cookie-names we will receive an e-mail to fix this.